Insight

 • Documentation retention for six years (some states require longer)

-A covered entity must train all workforce members on policies and procedures appropriate to their functions.
-One-time onboarding training isn't enough because rules change, people forget, and new threats emerge.
+A covered entity must train all workforce members on policies appropriate to their functions.
+One-time onboarding is not enough because rules change, people forget, and new threats emerge.

 Annual refresher training keeps HIPAA top of mind.
 Include real scenarios your reps face, like what to do if a caller asks you to send information to a family member, or how to verify identity before discussing coverage details.